lorentzo/IntroductionToComputerGraphics/projects/renderer_ray_tracing/readme.md

 }
 ```

-To define rays and objects we need at least vectors and points.
+To define rays and objects we need at least to define vectors and points datatypes.

 Steps:
 1. Define `vector` class that can be used for representing vectors and points.
 Class `vector` must at least: